// trust-zero install runtime · v0.6.0

 Why isn't there a detector for X?

 Likely either it's planned (open an issue), or it produces too many false positives at the regex/AST level (phi is conservative about what fires).
-The ten detectors are tuned against a 20-package real-world corpus to keep noise low; expanding the set requires the same tuning work.
+The thirteen detectors are tuned against a real-world corpus (including discord.js, undici, grammy, ajv, fastify, axios, …) to keep noise low; expanding the set requires the same tuning work.

 Is phi production-ready?